Source Code Licenses

 LGPL is very similar to GPL, with one major difference: It specifically allows you to dynamically link LGPL libraries into your project without having to release your source code under LGPL.
 Direct derivatives of the LGPL code, including modified versions or subclasses, must be released under LGPL.

-Another requirement is that any LGPL libraries in your project must allow reverse engineering for reverse engineering, and you must allow the user to swap those libraries for newer versions.
+Another requirement is that any LGPL libraries in your project must allow for reverse engineering, and you must allow the user to swap those libraries for newer versions.

 Implications